Gobeyn/dumpling/README.md

 ## Planned changes

-- Fix issue where running `dumpling` without any arguments creates and saves a default paper entry.
-- Implement `--filter-tag` and `--list-tags`
+- Fix issue where deleting a file does not remove it from `Loader.valid_paths`, in some rare cases it may be possible to attempt a reload of the file that no longer exists.
 - Show the paper tags in the TUI.
 - Add a way to check if any papers in the `pdf_dir` are not mentioned by the paper information files.